Frequently Asked Questions (FAQ)

 They all can have different operating pressure due to the frictional loss along ducts and the number of outlets on each floor.

-The other method is use pressure adjusted area weighted method where the operating pressure difference between various parts of the duct systems are taken into account for apportioning the 5% leakage allowance.
+The other method you could use is pressure adjusted area weighting, where the operating pressure difference between various parts of the duct systems are taken into account.
 To use this method, a ‘pressure map’ along the duct system needs to be provided to the tester.

 The conventional method of combining foam seals in transverse joints and mastics can effectively seal the ducts.
-The issue is more on the inspection and verification of seal being applied.
-As the previous questions covered the theme that installers applied foam seals and mastics do not necessarily delivered sealed ducts.
+However, the inspection and verification of seal being applied can cause issues.
 Visual inspection can only do so much, especially when space is limited or when the seal is covered by other materials such as insulted ducts or attenuators.
-Pressure testing ducts can reveal the issues but sometimes still hard to pin point the leaks even with the help of tracer smoke.
-In some cases, the timing for pressure testing of ducts means traditional method cannot be applied.
-Such as riser ducts enclosed in masonry shafts.
-Alternatively, hole seeking fully automated sealing system can be used to achieve the desired tightness level.
+Pressure testing ducts can reveal the issues and pinpoint the leaks with the help of tracer smoke.
+In some cases, traditional method cannot be applied, such as sealed masonry risers.
+A more advanced solution is automated aerosol-based sealing, which internally pressurizes the duct and seals leaks from the inside.

 Despite the view expressed in AS 4254:2002, a few simple calculations suggest that there is reason for concern about the impact of duct leakage.
 Consider a typical air conditioning system in which the designer follows AIRAH DA09 [4] and assumes a supply duct leakage rate of 5%.
 To deliver the design air quantities to the spaces served, the fan must handle 1/0.95 times the sum of the room air quantities or 105.3% of the nominal air flow.
 Applying fan laws gives an increase in fan power of 117%, so the widely accepted leakage rate of 5% has added 17% to supply fan energy, for every hour the plant operates.
 At 10% leakage the extra fan energy is 37%.